LachPawel/noma/README.md

 ## 📱 PWA Support

-AnonBank can be installed as a Progressive Web App (PWA):
+Noma Cash can be installed as a Progressive Web App (PWA):

 1. Visit the app in your mobile browser
 2. Look for the "Add to Home Screen" prompt